acherrera/anthony-herrera/content/Recipes/Bread/Chapati.md

 * 2 cups atta flour
 * water

-For those who maybe don't want wing it or haven't done this many times before.
 * Some extra flour

 **Instructions**

 1. Mix water and atta flour until it's not sticking to your hands.
 Use more flour or water if you need to.
-2. Divide flour it part (12 is what is recommended)
+2. Divide flour into parts (12 is what is recommended)
-3. Don't let it get too dry - use a damp towl / paper town to cover if needed
+3. Don't let it get too dry - use a damp towl / paper towl to cover if needed
-4. Roll balls out into circles
+4. Roll balls out into circles with rolling p8in
 5. Cook circles on high heat and they should puff up.
 6. Eat the flour circles.